 The Chautauqua Lake Partnership (CLP) is a non-profit organization committed to improving the quality of Chautauqua Lake.
-The organization is managed by an all-volunteer Board of Trustees who are concerned about Chautauqua Lake water quality; especially the proliferation of weeds and algae near shore and along the shoreline.
+The organization is managed by an all-volunteer Board of Directors who are concerned about Chautauqua Lake water quality, especially the proliferation of weeds and algae near shore and along the shoreline.
 For years there have been “sludge”, masses of rotting weeds and algae, including blue-green algae and cyanobacteria toxin near shore and on the shoreline.
 CLP believes that the health of the lake will require regular herbicide treatments to eliminate weeds and reducing phosphorous and nitrogen, the elements that support the growth Harmful Algal Blooms (HABs).

 Cutting the weeds in the lake has been the only other means of addressing the weeds.
 Unfortunately, cutting has a very negative result – the weed cuttings that are not picked up, create surface weed mats that ultimately fall to the bottom of the lake and decay, producing the nitrogen, which supports the growth of HABs.
 That is another reason that herbicides will enhance the lake as there would be fewer weeds and thus less cutting required.